pulpgrinder/passiflora/README.md

 * Press **Escape**
 * Navigate back through all levels

 **Styling:** The menu's appearance is controlled by `src/www/passiflora/menu.css`.
-You can customise colours, sizes, transitions, etc. by editing this file.
+You can customize colours, sizes, transitions, etc. by editing this file.

 **Files:**